 Pearson, Fig, and the other Punnies looked shocked as their jaws hung open.
 “What!
 How?!”

 “Right before you opened the door, I saw your glassy contact lens stick out weirdly,” I told them.
 “That’s why I knew it was all a joke.
 Although I didn’t want to tell Fig because it would ruin the prank for him.”

 “Oh my gosh.”
 Another Pear Punny (I forgot their name) shook her head in disbelief.
 “We spent so long preparing the zombie act!”
 They laughed and resolved to do better the next time.

 “So you’re not possessed, either, Caramelle?”
 Figaro asked.

 She chuckled.
 “No way,” she said.
 “I just used my extra deep and impressive loud voice to scare Punnies.”

 “What!
-Oh,” Pearson said, her mouth half full with a pastry.
-“That was just a huge gourd we put into a pumpkin mold so it would grow like a pumpkin.
+Oh,” Pearson said, her mouth half full of a pastry.
+“That was just a huge gourd we put into a pumpkin mold, so it would grow like a pumpkin.
 Pumpkins aren’t actually real, of course, so we had to work hard to make it look real!”
 She laughed.

 “Ooh, then how did you make those giant flying carrots?”
 I asked in wonder.
 “Those looked soooo real!”